 There were other ways to improve the quality and reduce the size of the slideshow.
-One step would be to eliminate duplicates, using DoubleKiller, VisiPics, Awesome, and other tools discussed in another post.
+One step would be to eliminate duplicates (above).
 I did detect a few duplicates and near-duplicates turned up by those programs, but there were many more near-duplicates in this set.
-With an additional time investment, I could have manually compared and deleted the near-duplicates; but for this material, with many shots of familiar outdoor scenes (e.g., Grand Canyon), I decided that I liked the rapid-exposure approach, offering multiple images from different perspectives.
+With an additional time investment, I could have manually compared and deleted the near-duplicates (i.e., those that were similar from a viewer’s perspective, but would not be flagged as actual duplicates by software).
+Instead, for this material, with many shots of familiar outdoor scenes (e.g., Grand Canyon), I decided that I liked the rapid-exposure approach, offering multiple images from different perspectives.
 I did scroll through the images manually in IrfanView, using R or L to rotate a few as needed, and Ctrl-S > Enter to save them after rotating.
-(Yes, by this point I had decided that I actually liked these photos, and was no longer in the mindset of just viewing them quickly once and being done with them.
-But I wasn’t so invested as to spend the large amount of additional time needed to sort all these photos by topic.)

 Now I had 2,474 JPGs, and I faced the question of how to get them into Adobe Premiere Elements (PE), where I preferred to do my video editing.
 (Note: instead of PE, I could have used one of the slideshow tools discussed in a separate post.)
 I had previously seen that PE would balk at an attempt to import a large number of files, and now I confirmed that.
 When I attempted to add numerous JPGs, I got an error: